Applying for NRP

 Projects are classified into the following three categories:

-JC1 and Year 5 students who are doing the GCE A-Level syllabus can opt to offer their NRP project as an H3 Science Research project.
+JC1 and Year 5 students who are doing the GCE A-Level syllabus may opt to offer their NRP project as an H3 Science Research project.

 Only projects that fall under the Engineering and Sciences categories can be offered as H3 Science Research.
-The eligible projects are clearly denoted in the Project Synopses.
+Projects that can be offered as H3 Science Research are clearly denoted in the Project Synopses.

 Please refer to Offering NRP as H3 Science Research for more details.